Provider packages¶

 written by the community, so you can release and share those providers with others.

-The full list of community managed providers is available at Providers Index.
+The full list of all the community managed providers is available at Providers Index.

 Extending Airflow core functionality¶